 It's an obvious truism, but in order to get the best from your TV you need to put the best into it.

-If you're broadband speed is up to snuff you should also consider a streaming solution for Netflix, Amazon Prime Instant Video and those catch-up services.
-These days Internet delivered HD can look as good as packaged media.
+If your broadband speed is up to snuff you should also consider a streaming solution for Netflix, Amazon Prime Instant Video and those catch-up services.
+These days Internet delivered HD can look as good as packaged media - and both Netflix and Amazon are now offering 4K streaming with HDR support as well.

 Of course, once you have your kit, it's imperative that you use the right connections.
 We probably all know someone who watches a Sky+ HD box through the SCART connection (hint, you ain't gonna get HD that way).